-In 2018-19, the Council received 12 complaints about seven ACT judicial officers, and 11 enquiries.
-Four complaints were referred to the Council by the Attorney-General.
+In 2019-20, the Council received eight complaints about eight ACT judicial officers, and seven enquiries.
+All complaints were made to the Council by members of the public.

-These complaints included allegations of bias, failure to give a fair hearing, bullying, discourtesy, and inappropriate comments.
+These complaints included allegations of bias, failure to give a fair hearing, discourtesy, speaking in a threatening tone, failure to recuse, unfamiliarity with the law and failing to properly weigh evidence.

-The Council also received a number of complaints about what were claimed to be incorrect decisions.
-In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options as the Council has no ability to examine or change the merits of a judicial officer's decision.
+The Council also received complaints about what were claimed to be incorrect decisions.
+In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options as the Council has no ability to examine the merits of or change a judicial officer's decision.

-Following a preliminary examination of the complaints, the Council decided to dismiss seven complaints under s35B of the Judicial Commissions Act 1994 (the Act).
+Following a preliminary examination of the complaints, the Council decided to dismiss six complaints under s 35B of the Judicial Commissions Act 1994 (the Act).

-Two complaints were wholly or partly substantiated, one under s35C of the Act and the other under s35J, after an examination was conducted under s35D.
-The Council referred both matters to the head of the relevant jurisdiction with recommendations.
+One complaint was partially substantiated under s 35C of the Act, after an examination was conducted under s 35D.
+The Council referred this matter to the head of the relevant jurisdiction.

-As at 30 June 2019, the Council was assessing three complaints.
+As at 30 June 2020, the Council was assessing one complaint.